Nava Semel

 Nava Semel (נאוה סמל; September 15, 1954 – December 2, 2017) was an Israeli author, playwright, screenwriter and translator.
 Her short story collection Kova Zekhukhit (Hat of Glass) was the first work of fiction published in Israel to address the topic of the "Second Generation"—children of Holocaust survivors.

-Biography
+Early life and education

-Nava Artzi (later Semel) was born in Jaffa, the daughter of Yitzhak Artzi, a politician and member of the Knesset, and Mimi (Margalit), a survivor of the Auschwitz concentration camp and Kleineshenau.
+Nava Semel was born 1954 in Jaffa, daughter of Yitzhak Artzi, a politician and member of the Knesset, and Mimi (Margalit), a survivor of the Auschwitz concentration camp and Kleineshenau.
 Her maternal grandmother was the sister of Rabbi Meir Shapiro.
-She was the younger sister of Israeli singer Shlomo Artzi.
-She earned an MA in art history from Tel Aviv University.
+She was the younger sister of Israeli rock musician Shlomo Artzi.
+She had an MA in art history from Tel Aviv University.